 Background loft created by Marc Campbell and Steve Coyle.

 Note-way (fret) and Strings created by Andy Littleton.

-Tone, amplitude, distortion, etc. from the input sound converted into a series of variables that among other important things, determined the look of the sound waves generated by the amps.
+Input sound was converted into a series of constants that drove the shader; Determining the look of the waves generated by the amps.

-Frequency / tone was represented by the leangth of the wave. ( How many waves went around each ring. )
+- Frequency / tone was represented by the length of the wave. ( How many waves went around each ring. )

 - Fuzz, distortion and other pedal effects were represented by the line 'quality' of the wave, lerping between the R,G,B & A channels of the 'ring' texture.

 - Color represented the relative octave with lower octaves lerping to 'cooler' values.

 All shaders were hand coded in .hlsl with proprietary .nsl headers defining different constants for each platform.

 No node-graphs where harmed in the making of these shaders. :)

 Plasma effects bleed from the amps when the player is doing well.